> Aromatherapy Articles & Guides >

 Wormood, pennyroyal, onion, camphor, horseradish, wintergreen,

-rue, bitter almond and sassafras are some of the essential oils
+rue, bitter almond and sassafras are examples of some of the essential oils

 that should only be used by qualified aromatherapy practitioners,